mattm8600/MattCave/Thermodynamics/Introduction to Thermodynamics.md

 - Heat → Form of energy that can be transferred between two objects as a result of difference in temperature
 - Temperature → The measure of the average kinetic energy within a medium (Intensive Property)
 - Work → The energy of a system that is transferred to its surroundings
+- Property → A macroscopic characteristic that does not depend on the history of the system